 Three aspects were fundamental for a good settlement in these foreign lands: knowledge of indigenous languages, familiarization with local customs and the creation of convents.

 Why were the convents a fundamental part of the success of colonization?

-The convents were centers of indoctrination and evangelistic instruction.
-They were spaces of culture where they dedicated themselves to educate, evangelize and teach arts and crafts to the Mayan population.
-In every original Mayan town a church or convent was created, from them they sculpted the new souls they needed for their cause.
+The convents were centers of indoctrination and evangelical instruction.
+They were spaces of culture where they were dedicated to educating, evangelizing and teaching arts and crafts to the Mayan population.
+In every original Mayan town a church or convent was created, from which they sculpted the new souls they needed for their cause.

 In rural areas of India, families in charge of a blind minor frequently isolate and deprive him/her of the care and attention they provide to their other children; such situation becomes even more severe among lower-caste families, orphans and if the blind child is a girl. open chapels the priest officiated from a sheltered platform under the roof, while the new parishioners gathered in the atrium, a large space surrounded by fences.
 Thus they remained under their known sky, and so the churches here took shape.

 Before building the first churches, the temples were made of wood and thatch without walls, where they all remained sheltered.
 Today we still see sanctuaries that are built in this way on the Peninsula.

 Many churches were part of convents where there were schools, workshops, hospitals, orchards, farm animals, cemetery, warehouses, the monks' infirmary.
 Next to a first floor where was the common dining room, the kitchen, library, pantry, bathrooms, profundis room.

 Ecclesiastical norms and laws

-Under the strict baton of the peal of the church bells the hours and canonical norms were marked.
-The ecclesiastical laws directed the character of the population with strict rigor, less in the celebrations, where the excesses could be enjoyed.
-Masses were daily and took different hours, as is often the case with the liturgies of religions.
-After the last mass, it was time to collect at home.
+Under the strict direction of the ringing of church bells, the hours and canonical norms were marked.
+Ecclesiastical laws governed the character of the population with strict rigor, except during festivals, where excesses could be enjoyed.